 - ¼ cup cashews

-- 3 tbsp oil for curry Adjust if reqd
+- 3 tablespoon oil for curry Adjust if reqd

-- 1 tbsp soup stock I use vegeta or massel but this is optional
+- 1 tablespoon soup stock I use vegeta or massel but this is optional

 - Salt as per taste